 Also called “gaslighting,” an emotionally abusive partner may turn things back on you.
 They might make you wonder whether the emotional abuse is all in your head or if you’re making it a bigger deal than it actually is.
 This questioning your reality keeps you trapped in a loop and wondering if anything really is wrong.

-9. Your relationship constantly feels like it’s “back and forth.”
+9. Your relationship constantly feels like it’s “back

 This might be the simplest way to describe the cycle of abuse.
 Things seem like they’re going well for a while before the tension begins to build and eventually bubbles over.
 Your partner will once again try to win your affection back then the cycle starts over.